cloudflare/cloudflare-docs/content/fundamentals/api/how-to/control-api-access.md

 {{<Aside type="note">}}

-Member-level setting will override the account-level setting.
+Member-level settings will override the account-level setting.
 If a specific member has API access enabled whereas the account has the access disabled, that member can still call APIs related to the Enterprise account.

 {{</Aside>}}